Geology of Romania: Carpathian Orogen

 The Carpathian Orogen folded belt lies 40 percent within Romania.
 It includes the Main Tethyan Suture (the deformed remains of the Tethys Ocean crust) between the Foreapulian Block and the continental margin of Europe.
 The inner zone of the orogen was deformed during the Cretaceous, while the outer zones were deformed during the Neogene.
-The inner zone is overlain by the Transylvanian and Pannonian basin Neogen molasse depressions and an additional molasse from the same period overlies the outer zone.
+The inner zone is overlain by the Transylvanian and Pannonian basin Neogene molasse depressions and an additional molasse from the same period overlies the outer zone.
 Subduction produced two calc-alkaline magmatic arcs.
 The Eastern Carpathians consist of two main paleogeographic and structural units.
 From east to west, they are the inner crystalline zone and the outer Flysch zone.

 Geologic history

 The Pan-African orogeny in the late Proterozoic impacted rocks in the Carpathian Forelands.
 In the Paleozoic, mobile areas formed south and west of the East European Platform, producing the Scythian Platform and the metamorphic rocks of the Carpathians.